 An adult conference registration includes the Friday night Welcome Reception, Opening Ceremony, all conference breakout sessions on Saturday and Sunday, lunch on Saturday and Sunday, and Saturday night activities.

-Transportation to and from the conference, accommodation, breakfasts, dinners and Sunday night banquet tickets.
-Tickets for the banquet can be purchased for an extra cost.
+Transportation to and from the conference, accommodation, breakfasts, and dinners.

 We have programs for children aged 2-6 and 7-11.
 This program takes place at the hotel and consist of a variety of activities for the children to take part in.
 Lunch and snacks will be provided both days.
 The Canadian Down Syndrome Society provides volunteers at a 2 to 1 ratio and all volunteers have up-to-date police and vulnerable sector checks.
 Children who are 12 can choose whether they would like to go into the Childcare Program or the Teen Program (based on availability).